gk646/teilpunkt/NOTES.md

   - Admin and normal user
   - Storage location with permissions
   - Subfolders which inherit permissions (like GitLab)
+  - Permissions can be assigned individually or in groups (to either users or usergroups)
+    - Write/Read
+    - Delete, Rename, Move, Read, Change, ...
 - Storage Location
   - Choose storage endpoint (maybe assigned by admin to user)

+- Flag critical actions that always require 2FA

+### Monitoring

+- Monitor requests (invalidate session cookie)
+  - IP Change (within same session) is not allowed (fair even for VPN's or Tor) -
+- DDOs protection
+  - Without session only allow authentication request
+  - Wrong auth takes 2 sec (all other requests from that IP blocked)
+  - Limit to 50 requests per minute

 ### Implementation